-There are four general categories of clocks; quartz, electro-mechanical, electric and mechanical.
-Mechanical clocks be they antique or vintage types are the focus of our discussion on why a clock runs slow.
+There are four general categories of clocks; quartz, electro-mechanical, electric, and mechanical.
+Mechanical clocks, whether they are antique or vintage are the focus of our discussion on why a clock runs slow.

 - Suspension spring not attached correctly